Catherine Beecher 1

 Noted events in her life were:

-• Confirmation, 4 Apr 1858, Bern Township: Epler's Church, Berks County, Pennsylvania, USA.
-4 Catherine Beechert was confirmed by Rev. A. L. Herman.
+3. She was confirmed on 4 Apr 1858 in Bern Twp.: Epler's Church, Berks, PA.
+13 Catherine Beechert was confirmed by Rev. A. L. Herman.

 Frederick Ammarell, grandfather of John B., was a son of Frederick Ammarell, Sr., who died in Germany.
 The grandfather was born April 16, 1809, at Weimar, Saxony, Germany, and was educated in the schools of his native county, where he also learned the trade of a carpenter.
 He came to America in August, 1854, landing at New York after a voyage of eight weeks in a sailing vessel.
 For a short time he remained with relatives in that city, and then came to Northampton county, Pa., where he was engaged in boat-building, later, however, coming to Berks county and locating at Felix's Dam, in Bern township.
 He died at the home of his son in Bern township, Jan 3, 1886.